Confessions of an Altruistic Asshole

 In the context of Ground Zero I also began to feel that my work was necessary, that the skills I was building were – in my own small way – required as a cog in the progress being made there.
 I mattered.
 I was important.
 I was completely addicted to the way that felt, and I was headed for a crash greater than anything I’d ever experienced.
 I never saw it coming.

 Anatomy of a Purpose Bully

 Because I was spending all of my time with my relief team, I didn’t see the shift in myself.
 I only knew how simple everything seemed.
 How amazing.
 How clear my life was in what seemed like a time of such chaos and pain.
 I should have been far more concerned about the fact that I was starting to see the world in terms of ‘us’ and ‘them’.
-Not even the deeply misguided idea of ‘good guys’ and ‘bad guys’, but the separation between those of us working downtown and the ‘civilians’ outside of Ground Zero.
-I was no longer a civilian.
+Not even the deeply misguided idea of ‘good guys’ and ‘bad guys’ that becomes so prevalent when people are suffering, but the separation between those of us working downtown and the ‘civilians’ outside of Ground Zero.

 Tequila and Tough Love

 Luckily, I had the kind of friends willing to point it out to me.
 I’m sure that many close to me were sick of me and didn’t quite know how to tell me.
 It’s complicated when someone you see doing meaningful work is also turning into a jerk.
 It was my friend Mike who sat me down one night in late October.
 By then, my hardhat and respirator had become like safety blankets, and I would often stop at the bar on my way home still carrying them.
 My red security clearance tag was literally my red badge of courage.
 Often lost in trying to process whatever had happened on-site that day, I also wanted other people to see these things.
 To see who I was and what I was doing.